feictions/feictions/README.md

 ### 👀 about me:

-- I am a second year in computer science at McGill University 🇨🇦
+- I am a final year in computer science at McGill University 🇨🇦
 - I love to play games, do game dev, as well as hackathons :)

 ### :handshake: reach me through